-“Allah the most High said: ‘I am as MY slave thinks (expects) I am.
-[Sahih Bukhari]. (click for commentaries).
+“Allah the most High said: ‘I am to my slave as he thinks of Me.

-Positive perspective is enjoined upon Muslims as Allah (S.W.T) says in the Quran: “O you who believe!
-Avoid much suspicion; indeed some suspicion is sin.”
-(Qur’an 49:12) This requires us to avoid doubts about the conduct of people and wanting to know what is going on in people’s lives.
+Positive perspective is enjoined upon Muslims as Allah (عَزَّ وَجَلَّ) says in the Quran: “O you who have believed, avoid much [negative] assumption.
+Indeed some assumption is sin.”
+(Al-Hujurat 49:12) This requires us to avoid doubts about the conduct of people and wanting to know what is going on in people’s lives.
 Therefore we should avoid suspicion without foundation.
-Umar bin Al-Khattab said: ‘Never think ill of the word that comes out of your believing brother’s mouth, as long as you can find a good excuse for it.’
 Have a positive attitude towards people.
 Avoid judging and criticizing others, by preventing your eyes from falling on anything but mistakes.
 Having negative thoughts of people display the negativity in our minds.
 If we think negative of others they will think negative of us.

 Being positive is a choice we constantly have to be making.
 It is easier to remain positive when things are going our way.
 The test is when things are not going our way, and we have a choice to choose between being positive or negative.
 Choosing the former makes positivity seem to be a natural part of our life and we can easily adapt to it in difficult circumstances.
 It is not to say we won’t feel sad, get disappointed or be angry in some situations, but our reaction depends on our perspectives.
 If we cannot change a particular situation, at least we can change our reaction and mindset towards it.

-Therefore Allah (S.W.T) reminds us to be positive when things are not going our way “…and it may be that you dislike a thing which is good for you and that you like a thing which is bad for you, Allah knows but you do not know.”
-(Qur’an, 2:216) Since, it is only Allah (S.W.T) that knows what is good for us, then why do we attach negativity to our situations?
+Therefore Allah (سُبْحَانَهُ وَتَعَالَىٰ) reminds us to be positive when things are not going our way “…perhaps you hate a thing and it is good for you; and perhaps you love a thing and it is bad for you.
+And Allah knows, while you know not.”
+(AL-Baqarah, 2:216) Since, it is only Allah (سُبْحَانَهُ وَتَعَالَىٰ) that knows what is good for us, then why do we attach negativity to our situations?

 Always have the belief that Allah decrees the best for his servant and you will be content.
 As the prophetic narration goes: ‘Wondrous is the affair of the believer for there is good for him in every matter and this is not the case with anyone except the believer.
 If he is happy, then he thanks Allah and thus there is good for him, and if he is harmed, then he shows patience and thus there is good for him.’
 [Sahih Muslim]

 On their journey, they were given a free ride on a boat and Al-Khidr damaged it.
-Prophet Musa exclaimed and rebuked Al-Khidr for his actions, thereafter Al-Khidr responded that Prophet Musa (AS) has broken the rule not to mention anything until he is told.
-Prophet Musa (AS) apologized immediately saying he forgot.
+Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) exclaimed and rebuked Al-Khidr for his actions, thereafter Al-Khidr responded that Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) has broken the rule not to mention anything until he is told.
+Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) apologized immediately saying he forgot.
 Furthermore, Al-Khidr saw a boy who he killed.
-Prophet Musa (AS) exclaimed saying he has killed an innocent soul.
-Al-Khidr replied that Prophet Musa (AS) did not have patience with him.
-Afterward, Prophet Musa (AS) said: “If I ask you anything after this, keep me not in your company; you have received an excuse from me”.
+Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) exclaimed saying he has killed an innocent soul.
+Al-Khidr replied that Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) did not have patience with him.
+Afterward, Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) said: “If I ask you anything after this, keep me not in your company; you have received an excuse from me”.
 They proceeded and they came to a town where they asked for food and the people refused.
-To Prophet Musa (AS) surprise Al-Khidr found a wall about to collapse and he set it up straight.
-Prophet Musa (AS) responded to this action saying Al-Khidr could have taken money for repairing the wall, since the people were inhospitable.
-The impatience of Prophet Musa (AS) responding to these incidents made Al-Khidr tell him that this is the parting between them and he explained reasons for his actions.
+To Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) surprise Al-Khidr found a wall about to collapse and he set it up straight.
+Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) responded to this action saying Al-Khidr could have taken money for repairing the wall, since the people were inhospitable.
+The impatience of Prophet Musa (عَلَيْهِ ٱلسَّلَامُ) responding to these incidents made Al-Khidr tell him that this is the parting between them and he explained reasons for his actions.
 Destroying part of the boat, prevented it from being seized.
 Killing the boy was to prevent the parents from being kuffar, and mending the wall was to protect the hidden treasures of the Orphans left by a righteous father.

 Being positive is not only towards ourselves, we must also be positive of people and have good opinion toward others.
 Don’t think you are the only good person around, the flawless individual.
 Thinking that others are against you.
 We will neither be happy nor achieve contentment if we think that people are against us.
-We should not allow ourselves to be like the hypocrite Allah describe in the Quran “They think that every cry is against them” (Quran, 63:4)
+We should not allow ourselves to be like the hypocrite Allah سُبْحَانَهُ وَتَعَالَىٰ describe in the Quran “…they think that every shout is against them” (Al-Munafiqun, 63:4)

 Tips on how to have a positive perspective:

 - Try to always remember the Hadith: the Affairs of a believer is always good.
-This enables us to realize that Allah wants the best for us.
+This enables us to realize and internalize that Allah عَزَّ وَجَلَّ wants the best for us.

 - Change your language by using positive words and be grateful for little things.